9oelM/9oelM.github.io/content/blog/2020-08-03--Learn-all-major functionalities-on-Chromes-Performance-tab-and-practice-it-with-a-simple-React-project/index.md

 ---
 title: "Learn all major functionalities on Chrome's Performance tab and practice it with a simple React project"
 date: "2020-08-03T09:00:00.009Z"
-category: ["javascript", "react", "chrome", "performance", "optimization"]
+tags: ["javascript", "react", "chrome", "performance", "optimization"]
 ---

 ## Yes, Chrome's performance tab is overwhelming